 The methodology also doesn’t make allowances for poorly funded schools that can’t afford the technology and resources often taken for granted by some of the wealthier schools in the state.
 Educators worry that giving these schools a poor grade will serve to compound the issues the schools are already facing.

 “A lot of this comes down to funding; we’re testing, but not investing,” DeBacker explained.
 “Now, we’re publically printing the report cards – humiliating the schools while withholding what they need to do their jobs.”

 Tulsa Schools Rank at Bottom, Question Methodology

 One such example of these concerns is Tulsa Public Schools.
-The urban district, which faces high poverty rates, gang activity and violence, has some of the worst performing schools in the state, according to the new assessment system.
-Eight of the schools in Tulsa received failing grades, which is the highest concentration of failing schools throughout Oklahoma.
-However, Tulsa school officials told the NewsOK that the grades received may not be an accurate depiction of the performance of Tulsa Public Schools.
+The urban district, which faces high poverty rates, gang activity, and violence, has some of the worst-performing schools in the state, according to the new assessment system.
+Eight schools in Tulsa received failing grades, the highest concentration of failing schools throughout Oklahoma.
+However, Tulsa school officials told the NewsOK that the grades received may not accurately depict the performance of Tulsa Public Schools.

 “We specifically are working to improve reading scores, math scores and to put in good programs,” Keith Ballard, superintendent of Tulsa Public Schools, told NewsOK.
 “But we were doing all of that before this, and I have not found the state Department of Education to be particularly helpful in providing assistance to schools.”

 The district has implemented some rather drastic changes in recent years in an effort to improve academic performance, including uniforms in all Tulsa schools and the closure of 13 failing schools.
 The district has also been working to replace ineffective teachers and principals in underperforming schools.
 However, many of these changes are still in the early stages, so improvement has been small at this point.